Ohio Department of Rehabilitation and Correction

-The Ohio Department of Rehabilitation and Correction (DRC or ODRC) is the administrative department of the Ohio state government responsible for oversight of Ohio State Correctional Facilities, along with its Incarcerated Individuals.
-Ohio's prison system is the sixth-largest in America, with 27 state prisons and three facilities for juveniles.
+The Ohio Department of Rehabilitation and Correction (DRC or ODRC) is the administrative department for the state of Ohio responsible for oversight of its adult prison system, along with its inmate population.
+Ohio's prison system is the sixth-largest in America, with 27 adult prisons and three facilities for juveniles.
+Inmates are classified with a security level of 1 through 4, including a special classification level of "E", with level 1 being the lowest and least restrictive, while level "E" is the highest, with the most restrictive security control measures in place.
 In December 2018, the number of inmates in Ohio totaled 49,255, with the prison system spending nearly $1.8 billion that year.
 ODRC headquarters are located in Columbus.

 History

-On 11 April 1993, a major riot broke out at the Southern Ohio Correctional Facility that resulted in ten deaths.
+On April 11, 1993, a major riot broke out at the Southern Ohio Correctional Facility that resulted in ten deaths.
 Nine inmates and one corrections officer were killed.

 In 2019, the Cleveland Plain-Dealer reported that the department's inspection office had a single full-time employee, and used interns to conduct inspections.